Antwerp Travel Guide

-Want to view one of the most important artifacts of human civilization?
+Want to view one of the most important artefacts of human civilization?
 Then visit the Plantin-Moretus Museum, which used to be home to a printing company that started up in the 16th century.
 While words were being put to paper for more than a hundred years prior to the founding of this business, the oldest surviving printing press in the world can be found here, thus making this institution worthy of being named a UNESCO World Heritage Site.

 In addition to the machine and its complete set of dies, a number of rare books can be viewed here as well, including a bible printed in five different languages.